numbat70/inclusion2021/_docs/accessibility/social-media.md

 ---

 > This is a great place to start!
+> On Twitter, you can follow disabled people and learn from them.
+Social Media don't have to keep you in your own little bubble, this can also be a way for you to learn from people very different from you.
+Give it a try!

 To reach your audience, you need to do better to make sure everyone can access your posts on social media.